Looking to add a X (formerly Twitter) feed to your Squarespace website? We're going to show you how.

 Professional Squarespace designers will be happy to know that you can use custom CSS to update the look to perfection.

-All you need to do to embed your feed is to hit "Publish feed" and then copy the embed code.
+All you need to do to embed your feed is to hit "Get Code" and then copy the embed code.
 You will paste this where you want the feed to appear on your Squarespace website.
 Squarespace calls this "code injection."

 Helpful resource: Here's a Squarespace support article with details on how to add the code to your footer, header, side bar, etc.